-The most important thing to keep in mind as you choose your homeowners insurance is that it pays to shop around.
+The most important thing to keep in mind as you choose your homeowners insurance is that shopping around.
 As seen in the table below, monthly premiums vary widely by company and location.
 For a sample property in Little Rock, for example, Allstate gave us the most expensive quote, but it was one of the cheapest for a sample property in Mena.
-The best coverage for you depends on where you live and what kind of home you have.
+The best coverage for you depend on many different factors.

 Premiums also differ depending on the discounts you qualify for and the endorsements you need.
 It’s not enough to determine the best homeowners insurance based on your previous insurance company or the provider your neighbor uses — it’s critical to get quotes for your specific situation to figure out the cheapest and best coverage option for you.